frvnzz/CCL4/eCampusSubmission/Documentation/ProjectReport.md

 Include sounds for button clicks, hitmarkers, background music and a sound effect to indicate a completed wave
   4. Environment sounds
 Include all other sounds like explosions and water
+  5. Conversion
+Convert the audio files for smaller file sizes with Auto Medium Sample Rate and Vorbis Format with Quality Level 2.

 - Unity Coding:
   1. Enemy AI that handles chasing and attacking the player ([`AIController.cs`](../../UnityProject/Assets/Scripts/AIController.cs))